 In 2013 Krista helped found the Downtown Hazleton Alliance for Progress (DHAP), a diverse 501c3 nonprofit coalition of city officials, community and economic development organizations, educational institutions, business owners, and volunteers.
-As Executive Director she led the strategic planning, fundraising and implementation of more than $6M worth of investment designed to revitalize the downtown as an Arts & Innovation District.
-These partnership initiatives resulted in 165 new net businesses (more than half Hispanic-owned), more than 340 net new jobs, 300,000 square feet of renovated property, and $30 million worth of leveraged private investment.
+As Executive Director she led the strategic planning, fundraising and implementation of nearly $7M worth of investment raised to revitalize the downtown and establish an Arts & Innovation District.
+These partnership initiatives contributed to 165 new net businesses (more than half Hispanic-owned), more than 340 net new jobs, 300,000 square feet of renovated vacant and/or underutilized property, and $30 million worth of leveraged private investment.
 The downtown district was awarded Pennsylvania and National Main Street Program designation (2016-2021).

 Working closely with partners, Krista spearheaded the acquisition, rehabilitation, and adaptive reuse of the historic Security Savings Bank and adjacent vacant parcel as anchors of Hazleton's emerging Arts & Innovation District.